Michael Cohen (lawyer): Essential Consultants LLC

-Federal investigations
+Investigations

 As of April 2018, Cohen was under federal criminal investigation by the United States Attorney for the Southern District of New York (SDNY).

 On April 9, 2018, the FBI raided Cohen's office at the law firm of Squire Patton Boggs, as well as his home and his hotel room in the Loews Regency Hotel in New York City, pursuant to a federal search warrant.
 The warrant was obtained by the U.S. Attorney's Office for the SDNY, whose public corruption unit was conducting an investigation.
 Seeking the warrant required high-level approval from the Department of Justice.
 The Interim U.S. Attorney, Geoffrey Berman, was recused.
-Deputy Attorney General Rod Rosenstein and FBI Director Christopher Wray—both of whom are Trump appointees—had supervisory roles.
-The FBI obtained the warrant after a referral from Robert Mueller's Special Counsel investigation into Russian interference in the 2016 United States elections, although underlying reasons for the raid were not revealed.
+Deputy Attorney General (AG) Rod Rosenstein and FBI Director Christopher Wray—both of whom are Trump appointees—had supervisory roles.
+The FBI obtained the warrant after a referral from Robert Mueller's Special Counsel investigation into Russian interference in the 2016 U.S. elections, although underlying reasons for the raid were not revealed.
 Following the raid, Squire Patton Boggs law firm ended its formal working relationship with Cohen.

 Agents seized emails, tax records, business records, and other matter related to several topics, including payments made by Cohen to Stormy Daniels, and records related to Trump's Access Hollywood controversy.
 Recordings of phone conversations Cohen made were also obtained.
-According to Stormy Daniels' attorney Michael Avenatti and civil rights attorney Lisa Bloom, some of the recordings may have included participants located in California, which would make the recordings illegal, as California is a "two party consent" state.
+According to Daniels' attorney Michael Avenatti and civil rights attorney Lisa Bloom, some of the recordings may have included participants located in California, which would make the recordings illegal, as California is a "two party consent" state.